LaiYanKai/Misc/rb2301/02_Getting_Ubuntu.md

     ![](img/rb040.png)

-    1. You can Turn off the virtual machine window by clicking the cross on the top-right of the window.
+    1. You can turn off the virtual machine window by clicking the cross on the top-right of the window.
 Select `Power off the machine` and click `OK`.

     2. On Windows, search for `Core isolation` in the start menu, and disable `Memory integrity`.